vilisimo/cookme/docs/installation.md

 7. __(Optional)__ Create virtual environment for the project: `>>> mkvirtualenv -p python3.5 cookme`.
 8. Once cloned, move to project's directory: `>>> cd cookme`.
 9. Install required packages: `>>> pip install -r requirements.txt`.
-10. Run the server: `>>> python manage.py runserver`.
-11. Celebrate the fact that the project is written in python, and there are no more setup steps.
+10. Celebrate the fact that the project is written in Python, and there are no more setup steps.
+11. Run the server: `>>> python manage.py runserver`.
+12. Access the website by entering `127.0.0.1:8000` in the browser.